Finite elements for symmetric and traceless tensors in three dimensions: Introduction

+with a positive constant $C$ independent of the mesh size $h$.
+A finite element pair satisfying these conditions would preserve the TT structure exactly in numerical computations.
+The discrete inf-sup condition \eqref{sec1:eq:inf-sup} generalizes results for well-known questions in Stokes and elasticity problems.

+Moreover, we develop techniques to address challenges in extending existing constructions of conforming finite elements for vectors and symmetric or traceless tensors.
+This includes handling supersmoothness, bubble functions, bubble complexes and trace complexes.
+These results can be applied to other problems.

-The rest of the paper will be organized as follows.
-In Section \ref{sec:sketch}, we sketch the main ideas and steps of the construction.
+The rest of the paper is organized as follows.
+In Section \ref{sec:overview}, we provide an overview of the construction in this paper.
 In Section \ref{sec:notations}, we provide notations and various identities on vector- and matrix-valued functions.
-In Section \ref{trace section}, we identify the traces of the linearized Cotton-York operator $\cinc$ and establish a sufficient condition for the ${H}(\cinc)$-conformity.
-We also derive trace complexes, which facilitate connections between traces in different spaces.
-Section \ref{bubble section} is dedicated to demonstrating the exactness of the bubble complex, which consists of local conformal polynomial sequences with vanishing traces on the boundary.
-In Section \ref{div section}, we investigate how supersmoothness influences the stability of ${H}(\div)$-conforming symmetric and traceless finite element.
-Section \ref{cinc section} involves the construction of ${H}(\cinc)$-conforming finite elements for symmetric and traceless tensors.
-Finally, in Section \ref{finite element complex section}, we demonstrace our finite element spaces can be linked to form an exact sequence.
+We introduce some useful results concerning BGG diagrams and geometric decompositions for $P^{(s)}_k$ (polynomial space with vanishing derivatives at vertices).
+In Section \ref{trace section}, we identify the traces of the linearized Cotton-York operator $\cott$, establish trace complexes and a sufficient condition for the ${H}(\cott)$-conformity.
+Section \ref{bubble section} is dedicated to demonstrating the exactness of the smoothest bubble conformal complex via BGG construction.
+In Section \ref{div section}, we use the exactness of the bubble complex to conduct a dimension count and prove Theorem~\ref{thm:div-surjective property}.
+Based on Theorem~\ref{thm:div-surjective property}, we construct a balanced pair of ${H}(\div,\bST)$-$L^2(\mathbb R^3)$ conforming finite element spaces and show it satisfies the inf-sup condition.
+In Section \ref{cinc section}, we present bubble conformal complexes with less smoothness and construct ${H}(\cott)$-conforming finite elements for symmetric and traceless tensors.
+Finally, in Section \ref{finite element complex section}, we demonstrate that our finite element spaces can be linked to form an exact sequence.
 Some technical proofs are given in Appendix \ref{technical proofs appendix}.